KatherineMichel/church-website-and-marketing-on-a-budget/changing_global_landscape.md

 * Region/physical proximity- limit
 * Digital- no limit

-## Possible Reasons for Missed Opportunities
+### Missed Opportunities
-These opportunities could be easy to overlook though due to:
+Opportunities could be overlooked due to:

 * Lack of knowledge/foresight
 * Pre-existing assumptions

+"I skate to where the puck is going to be, not where it has been." - Wayne Gretzky